cashapp/paparazzi/paparazzi/paparazzi-annotation/README.md

 ## Composable Wrapping
 It might be necessary for you to wrap your composable with additional logic to prepare it for the Paparazzi test.
 In this case, a configuration param called `composableWrapper` can be set to do just that.
-The easiest way to do this is to implement the provided `ComposableWrapper` interface.
+To do this, implement the provided `ComposableWrapper` interface.

-Example:
 ```kotlin
 class BlueBoxComposableWrapper : ComposableWrapper {
   @Composable